open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/getting-started.md

 OpenTelemetry welcomes PHP
 ```

-Now, telemetry will be output by the collector process.
+Now, telemetry will be exported to the collector process.